DefinitelyNotMai/my-arch-install/README.md

 - only makes 2 partitions: root and boot.
 - uses ext4 only, no btrfs or other filesystems.
 - encryption type used is LUKS on partition.
-- mounts boot partition in /mnt/boot
+- mounts boot partition in /mnt/boot.
 - makes an 8GB swapfile.
 - makes "dash" your "/bin/sh".
 - uses PipeWire as audio.
 - uses systemd-boot as the bootloader.
+- uses Wayland as the display server with Hyprland as the compositor.

 ## Installation
 After Live ISO loads up, run the following commands: